- by Ross Horsley and Antony Ramm, Local and Family History, Central Library

 Behind the lion, embedded in the smooth stone handrail leading down, you can make out some strange, whitish flecks.
 These are the most noticeable of our library fossils!
 Their presence tells us that the stone here isn’t marble (the extreme conditions required to form that type of rock would destroy any fossils within it) but more likely polished limestone.
 The fossils themselves are possibly plant-based or some kind of crustacean – look carefully and you’ll notice tubes and blade-like structures.

 Now turn to look at the brownish-red column that stands betwixt the heraldic beasts.
 This is made entirely of 380 million-year-old Devonian coral reef… In fact, you could say it’s one giant fossil!

-We hope you’ll find that impressive but, if you still haven’t had your fill of petrified prehistoric pieces, carry on up the second set of stairs to the Information and Research department on the library’s second floor, where you can peruse an assortment of interesting books on the subject.
+We hope you’ll find that impressive but, if you still haven’t had your fill of petrified prehistoric pieces, carry on up the stairs to the Local and Family History department on the library’s second floor, where you can ask for an assortment of interesting books on the subject.

 Many of these are specialist monographs published by the international Paleontological Society; more interestingly perhaps is the work of those natural scientists involved in the evolutionary debates of the 18th and 19th-centuries, arguments that revolved around differing interpretations of fossilised remains.

 While the study of fossils can be traced to Antiquity and authorities such as the Grecian philosopher Theophrastus – specifically his History of Stones, of which the library holds a 1774 edition – as a modern science palaeontology has its roots in George Cuvier’s 18th-century development of comparative anatomy.
 Cuvier’s key work is – Le Règne Animal (The Animal Kingdom) and an English-language extract from his writings can be found in Oliver Goldsmith’s lavishly-illustrated 6-volume A History of the Earth and Animated Nature.